Church history can be a journey through doctrinal

 1971 - Gustavo Gutierrez published A Theology of Liberation

-1972 - American Society of Missiology founded with journal Missiology.
+1972 - American Society of Missiology was founded with journal Missiology.

-1973 - Church of the Nazarene entered Argentina, Indonesia, Namibia, and Portugal.
-First
+1973 - The Church of the Nazarene entered Argentina, Indonesia, Namibia, and Portugal.

-All-Asa Mission Consultation convened in Seoul, Korea with 25 delegates from 14 countries.
+First All-Asa Mission Consultation convened in Seoul, Korea with 25 delegates from 14

-1974 - Missiologist Ralph Winter talked about "hidden" or unreached peoples at Lausanne
+1974 - Missiologist Ralph Winter talked about "hidden" or unreached peoples at the Lausanne

 Congress of World Evangelism.
-Lausanne Covenant was written and ratified.
+The Lausanne Covenant was written and ratified.
 Guatemala Las

-1975 - Missionaries Armand Doll and Hugh Friberg were imprisoned in Mozambique after
+1975 - American missionaries Armand Doll and Hugh Friberg were imprisoned in

 1976 - U.S. Center for World Mission founded in Pasadena, California.
 In Hong Kong, 1600

-Congress called for withdrawal of Christian missionaries.
+called for the withdrawal of Christian missionaries.
 Peace Child appeared in

-1977 - Evangelical Fellowship of India sponsored the "All-India Congress on Mission and
+1977 - The Evangelical Fellowship of India sponsored the "All-India Congress on Mission and

-1978 - Nazarenes entered Switzerland.
-LCWE Consultation on Gospel and Culture in
+1978 - The Nazarenes entered Switzerland.
+LCWE Consultation on Gospel and Culture was

-1979 - Production of JESUS film commissioned by Bill Bright of Campus Crusade for
+1979 - Production of JESUS film was commissioned by Bill Bright of Campus Crusade for

 Christ.
 PIONEERS was founded, the first missionary agency with a sole focus on the "unreached